hetbet/hetbet/README.md

   👋 Hi, I’m <a href="https://github.com/hetbet">@hetbet</a>!<br />
   👀 I’m interested in the world of IT and technology!<br />
   📖 I have just finished studying: Digital Production, Design and Development!<br />
-  👷‍♂️ I have over 315 hours of work experience in the field!<br />
+  👷‍♂️ I have over 300 hours of work experience in the field!<br />
-  🚧 I wish to become a web developer one today!<br />
+  🚧 I aim to become a web developer!<br />
-  😄 You can enjoy my repositiories below...
+  😄 You can enjoy my repositories below...

 <br>